polincdev/DummyCastle/README.md

 String randomIntDecoded = dummyCastle.randomNumWith(8).getResult();
 ```

-The raw output might be retrieved as a string using getResultDecoded() or as an array of bytes using getResultDecodedRaw():
+The raw/decoded output might be retrieved as a string using getResultDecoded() or as an array of bytes using getResultDecodedRaw():

 ```java
 String randomIntPlain = dummyCastle.randomNumWith(8).getResultDecoded();